jjmontesl/cubesviewer/doc/guide/cubesviewer-embed.md

 CubesViewer Studio includes a menu option for serializing a view as JSON, which can be used to initialize views, as shown above.
 It also includes an option to load views from serialized JSON strings.

+If you plan to embed the full CubesViewer Studio, you will need a slightly different initialization procedure.
+Check the `/html` examples for further details.

 Further information
 -------------------